Jeffrey Ori Feig, 2024 Annual Benefit Honoree

 Jeff inherited his spirited Judaism and passionate Zionism from his father, Arthur, whom he lost in 2019, and his mother, Fay, whom he lost last year.
 The true tragedy of his life has been the far too premature loss of his brother Paul at age 29.
 In what can only be considered a heart-warming silver lining, Jeff is extremely close to Paul's former wife, Paula Feig, and her current husband, Brahm.
 Zachary, Jacob, and Benny consider their children, Cai and Liana, family.

-Jeff wants to congratulate his friend Natalie, who is being honored at Park Avenue Synagogue, his friends Cory and Ali, who are being honored by Heschel, and his friends Lynn and Elisha, who are being honored by the 92nd Street Y. He also hopes you all give to those wonderful causes, but donate more to the JCC!
+Jeff wants to congratulate his friend Natalie, who is being honored at Park Avenue Synagogue, his friends Cory and Ali, who are being honored by Heschel, his friend Mark who is being honored by the UJA Investment Management Division, and his friends Lynn and Elisha, who are being honored by the 92nd Street Y. He also hopes you all give to those wonderful causes, but donate more to the JCC!

 To keep his heart ticking, Jeff enjoys bike riding with his friend Rodney, playing tennis, skiing with Steve and Raquel while bullying Steve on the chairlift for listening to podcasts instead of interacting, and being coached at skiing by Peter, who doesn't tire of pointing out that Emily is a better skier than he is.